web-illinois/shared-components/readme.md

 ## Rules (or "How to Get Along")

-It's tempting, but do not post something just because it is cool.
+It's tempting, but do not contribute something just because it is cool.
 This is for collaboration, so make sure that another college or department needs the component you are committing.
 If you aren't sure, post an issue with the ["Have Component" label](https://github.com/web-illinois/shared-components/labels/have%20component) and see if someone else requests it.

-Shared components should have a namespace of "ils-{xxxxxxxx}" for their web component, data tags, or CSS classes.
+I recommend that shared components have a namespace of "ils-{xxxxxxxx}" for their web component, data tags, or CSS classes.
 All components, data tags, and CSS classes should use this namespace.

 ### Good examples of namespace use: